-In the earliest days the church felt that it need not work outside of North America because representatives of the whole world had come to America.
-The whole world could be reached in the United States.
-Besides, for a church of a few thousand members, reaching the North American continent was a big enough task.
+In the earliest days the church felt that it need not work outside of North America because representatives of the whole world had come to America.3 The whole world could be reached

 As time passed, our vision grew.
 In 1874 the church sent its first official missionary, J. N. Andrews, to Switzerland.
 In those early days of